-Three weeks later on Friday, November 25th, at around 8:30 am after a long day of hosting Thanksgiving with family, I suddenly awoke to frantic screaming in the house.
-It was my son yelling that something was wrong with my daughter, Callie.
-I ran into Callie’s bedroom and saw the most horrifying sight I had ever seen; my daughter was in bed and appeared dead.
-Her face and body were an awful color of gray and her lips were a deep blue.
+Just three weeks after completing the training, I suddenly awoke to frantic screaming in the house.
+It was my son yelling that something was very wrong with our daughter, Callie.
+I ran into her bedroom and saw the most horrifying sight I had ever seen; my daughter was in bed and appeared dead.
+Her face and body were an awful color of grey, and her lips and hands were a deep blue.
 I grabbed her screaming her name.
 She was unresponsive and cold.
-I screamed for my husband and he rushed upstairs.
-He was unsure if she had a pulse, so they moved Callie from her bed to the floor and started CPR.
+I screamed for my husband who then rushed into her room.

-As my Son and Husband performed CPR, I was on the phone with 911 and was frantically fumbling with the naloxone kit from the Steve Rummler Hope Foundation and I was able to administer the first dose into her thigh.
-Nothing, there was no sign of life from her.
-Her jaws were clenched and my husband couldn’t get the breaths into her mouth.
+As my Son and Husband performed CPR, I was on the phone with 911 and was frantically fumbling with the naloxone kit.
+But because of the Steve Rummler HOPE Network training, I was able to successfully administer the first dose into Callie’s thigh.
+There was nothing, no sign of life.
+Her teeth were clenched and my husband couldn’t get the breaths into her mouth.
 My son was performing such hard chest compressions I thought her bones would break.

-We are so thankful for the sequence of events that led to Callie being revived.
-We are especially grateful to the first responders and especially to the Steve Rummler Hope Foundation and the first responders…they provided the services and resources that saved our daughter!
+We are so thankful for all that led to our daughter’s resuscitation.
+We are forever grateful to the first responders and especially to the Steve Rummler Hope Network for everything they do; they provided the services and naloxone that saved our daughter!

 – Callie’s Parents